-The Indigenous Culture theme is one of the most visited sections of Culture Victoria.
+The Aboriginal Culture theme is one of the most visited sections of Culture Victoria.
 So, when we designed the browse content by location function, we thought carefully about the relationship our audience has with the content, and how we could appreciate this through the ways we represented place.

 This post, based on a talk I gave at the 2012 National Digital Forum, reflects on ideas of place, and outlines our partnership with the Koorie Heritage Trust to map the stories in Culture Victoria to 38 Indigenous language regions in Victoria.